Norman, Oklahoma: Utilities

 Electric utility companies servicing Norman include Oklahoma Gas & Electric, which is headquartered in Oklahoma City, and Oklahoma Electric Cooperative (a utility cooperative).
 Natural gas is provided by Oklahoma Natural Gas.
 The city's Utility Department offers water, wastewater, and recycling services to parts of the city as well as solid waste pickup citywide.

-Telephone networks, broadband internet, and cable television service are available from several companies including Cox Communications and AT&T.

-Drinking water controversy
+Drinking water quality

-In a study published in 2007, the National Institutes of Health deemed hexavalent chromium VI (chromium-6) to be a likely carcinogen in lab animals when consumed in large quantities (>62.5ppm) in drinking water.

-The EPA does not currently require testing for or set limits on chromium-6 levels in American cities' water supplies (but it does require total chromium-3 and chromium-6 levels not exceed 100 ppb).
-The official total chromium-3/chromium-6 level present in Norman's drinking water has ranged from 20 to 80 ppb.
-It has been proposed that the source of the chromium-6 is the Garber-Wellington Aquifer, which is known to have elevated levels of heavy metals.

-The issue of chromium-6 levels gained national attention with the 2000 film release of Erin Brockovich, which detailed a California woman's legal fight against Pacific Gas and Electric Company for allegedly contaminating her hometown with excessive levels of the element.

-In the past the Norman water supply has also been criticized for the presence of excessive levels of arsenic.
-The city is attempting to combat this problem by building new wells and removing older ones.
+In 2010, drinking water in Normal was identified as levels of hexavalent chromium 3 and 6 near the higher end of the acceptable EPA limit.
+The Garber-Wellington Aquifer, which is known to have elevated levels of heavy metals, was identified as a possible source.
+Norman's water supply has also been noted for excessive levels of arsenic.
+The city responded by building new wells and removing old ones.

-Health systems
+Healthcare

 Norman Regional Health System is a multi-campus system that provides medical services in Norman and throughout south central Oklahoma.
 Its Porter Avenue campus, located north of downtown Norman, is a 337-bed general hospital providing a wide range of services including acute care.
 In October 2009, the Norman Regional HealthPlex campus opened in west Norman.
 It provides a 152-bed facility specializing in cardiology, cardiovascular services, as well as women's and children's services.